hazelcast/hazelcast/hazelcast-documentation/src/Map-Eviction.md

 	- LFU: Least Frequently Used.

 - `max-size`: Maximum size of the map.
 When maximum size is reached, the map is evicted based on the policy defined.
 Valid values are integers between 0 and `Integer.MAX VALUE`.
 Default value is 0.
 If you want `max-size` to work, set the `eviction-policy` property to a value other than NONE.
 Its attributes are described below.
-	- `PER_NODE`: Maximum number of map entries in each JVM.
+	- `PER_NODE`: Maximum number of map entries in each cluster member.
 This is the default policy.

 		`<max-size policy="PER_NODE">5000</max-size>`

 	- `PER_PARTITION`: Maximum number of map entries within each partition.
-Storage size depends on the partition count in a JVM.
+Storage size depends on the partition count in a cluster member.
 This attribute should not be used often.
 Avoid using this attribute with a small cluster: if the cluster is small it will be hosting more partitions, and therefore map entries, than that of a larger cluster.
 Thus, for a small cluster, eviction of the entries will decrease performance (the number of entries is large).

 		`<max-size policy="PER_PARTITION">27100</max-size>`